davidAdeshinaArungbemi/Tarot-VAE/README.md

 ## 🌈 Why Tarot Cards?

 While browsing Pinterest, I was fascinated by the ornate, symbolic, and colorful visual language of tarot cards.
-This project started from the desire to **recreate and reimagine those forms**—through a machine that learns from the patterns and composition.
+This project started from the desire to **recreate and reimagine those forms**, through a machine that learns from the patterns and composition.

 ---